konsumer/dkart/README.md

 ## software

 A menu runs on the Gameboy to choose the current ROM/RAM.
+I wrote it using GBDK, on a Mac.

+To compile, run

+    make

+in the software directory.
+Make sure you have GBDK, and edit Makefile to have the correct path to GBDK & RGBDS.